michaelpj/termsandtruthconditions/_posts/2013-03-16-free-monad.markdown

 ```

-This is similar to the situation where I first observed the problem: imagine you want to manage access to a connection with Reader, so you map over a list of "things to do", giving you a list of Readers, which you sequence and then feed in the connection.
+This is similar to the situation where I first observed the problem: imagine you want to manage access to a connection with `Reader`, so you map over a list of "things to do", giving you a list of `Reader`s, which you sequence and then feed in the connection.
 In this case the "thing to do" is trivial: just return what you got.
 And then I add them up, just so you can add this to your list of "stupid ways to get the length of a list".

 Okay, that's pretty bad, what's going on here?
-The problem is that we're building up a big Reader object (and a Reader is just a function, remember), which we only actually _execute_ at the end.
+The problem is that we're building up a big `Reader` object (and a `Reader` is just a function, remember), which we only actually _execute_ at the end.
 And the way sequence works means we end up building a huge stack of functions (proportional to the length of the list!), and so when we run them we stack overflow.

 ### Uh oh ###